 Why do people choose Air Force Village?
 View Answer

-Because it offers an ideal place to live.
-Residents here enjoy charming, comfortable homes in two desirable Villages...a more urban environment at Village I and a more rural environment at Village II...both offering gracious hospitality and service in a welcoming community...with abundant opportunities to explore diverse interests and activities, and the assurance of excellent lifelong healthcare if needed.
+Air Force Village is an ideal place to live.
+Residents here enjoy charming, comfortable homes in two desirable locations...a more urban environment at Village I and a more rural environment at Village II...both offering gracious hospitality and service in a welcoming community...with abundant opportunities to explore diverse interests and activities, and the assurance of excellent lifelong healthcare if needed.

 What is a Continuing Care Retirement Community?
 View Answer

-A continuing care retirement community (CCRC) such as Air Force Village provides the optimal financial security, value, flexibility and peace of mind for you and your family.
+The term Continuing Care Retirement Community (CCRC) speaks to the avaliability of a full continuum of residential services and care that invludes Independent Living, Assisted Living, Memory Care and Health Care.
+A CCRC, such as Air Force Village provides the optimal financial security, value, flexibility and peace of mind for you and your family.

 May I use my long term care insurance policy at Air Force Village?
 View Answer